KZGF

 KZGF (94.7 FM, "Z94.7") is a radio station broadcasting a Top 40 (CHR) format serving Grand Forks, North Dakota.
 It first began broadcasting in the 1967 under the call sign KYTN and used the call sign KNOX-FM for several years until 2011.
-The station is currently owned by Leighton Broadcasting, and competes with Clear Channel's 92.9 KKXL-FM "XL93".
+The station is currently owned by Leighton Broadcasting, and competes with iHeartMedia's 92.9 KKXL-FM "XL93".
 The on-air schedule and personalities almost mirror Leighton sister station KCLD-FM, including the Playhouse Mornings with Kat and JJ Holiday, Alayna Jaye on mid-days, Derek Lee on afternoons and the live syndicated Liveline with Mason Kelter at night.

 History

 94.7 first signed on in 1967 as KYTN, and aired a beautiful music format as "Kitten 95".
 The station later tweaked to adult contemporary as "Lite Rock 95" in 1980, which lasted until May 1984 when it flipped to a CHR/Top 40 format as "Y95", competing with KKXL-FM/92.9 "XL93".